Skip to main content

 Bio

 I earned my PhD in Philosophy from the University of Massachusetts Amherst, my MA in Philosophy from the University of Wisconsin – Milwaukee, and my BS in Physics from the University of Minnesota.
 In addition to teaching as NCSU, I have taught philosophy at Springfield College, William Peace University, University of Massachusetts Amherst, and University of Wisconsin – Milwaukee.
-I have presented at conferences in the USA, Denmark, and Estonia.
+I have presented at conferences across the USA and Europe.
 I enjoy philosophy.

 Office Hours